OrderTheme/.github/README.md

-# 🐆 Wushaq | Digital & Software Solutions
+# 🐆 Washaq | Digital & Software Solutions

-**Wushaq is a creative tech company that delivers smart digital marketing and software solutions to help brands grow, scale, and stand out.**
+**Washaq is a creative tech company that delivers smart digital marketing and software solutions to help brands grow, scale, and stand out.**

 ---